Rafael Alberti: Marriage, conversion to Marxism, civil war and exile

 They lived in Argentina until 1963.
-Amongst other activities – he worked for the Losada publishing house and continued writing and painting - Alberti worked in the Argentinian film industry, notably as the adaptor of a play by Pedro Calderón de la Barca, La dama duende (‘The Ghost Lady’) in 1945.
+Among other activities – he worked for the Losada publishing house and continued writing and painting – Alberti worked in the Argentinian film industry, notably as the adaptor of a play by Pedro Calderón de la Barca, La dama duende ("The Ghost Lady") in 1945.
 They then moved to Rome.
 On 27 April 1977 they returned to Spain.
 Shortly after his return Alberti was elected deputy for Cádiz in the constituent Congress of the Spanish parliament on the Communist Party Ticket.
 His wife died on 13 December 1988 from Alzheimer's disease.

 He died at the age of 96 from a lung ailment.
 His ashes were scattered over the Bay of Cádiz, the part of the world that mattered most to him.

 Other awards that he earned

-He was also awarded Lenin Peace Prize for the year 1964 - after lobbying from Pablo Neruda - and Laureate Of The International Botev Prize in 1981.
+He was also awarded Lenin Peace Prize for the year 1964 - after lobbying from Pablo Neruda – and Laureate Of The International Botev Prize in 1981.
 In 1983, he was awarded the Premio Cervantes, the Spanish literary world's highest honour.
 In 1998, he received the America Award for his lifetime contribution to international writing.